bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 features:

 - determine if a given year is a leap year
-- calculate day of week (Monday-Sunday) from date
+- calculate day of week (Monday-Sunday) from Date
 - add or subtract duration from Date
 - calculate duration difference between 2 Dates
 - add or subtract duration from Time